brownandrew15/WebART/README.md

 mvn exec:java
 ```

+When `Server successfully started` is outputted in the console, then the server is running and WebART can be accessed at `localhost:2999`.

 ## Install art.jar to local Maven Repository
 To install the art.jar file from `/lib` to the local maven repository, run:
 ```